 Along the ride on the trams they told us about the numerous bicycles that were scattered around the NASA parking lots.
 These were

 and leave work.
-Johnson is a spralling facilities with many buildings.
+Johnson is a sprawling facility with many buildings.
 It is layed out much like a college campus, as the land

 was donated by Rice University with the understanding that if NASA failed the land and its buildings would revert back to Rice.

-Also during the tour they pointed out some of the 250 deer that freely roar the grounds.
+Also during the tour they pointed out some of the 250 deer that freely roam the grounds.
 This is due to the fact that the facility

 is also a wildlife preserve.

-The tram tours returned us to Rocket Park where at view the Little Joe and Redstone rockets.
+The tram tours returned us to Rocket Park where we viewed the Little Joe and Redstone rockets.
 But the main attraction was the

 restored Saturn V which is displayed inside its own building.